Does Medicare Pay For Nursing Homes In Texas

 Medicaid is a joint federal and state program that provides healthcare coverage to low-income individuals and families.
 In Texas, Medicaid can cover the costs of nursing home care for eligible individuals.

 To qualify for Medicaid coverage of nursing home care in Texas, individuals must meet certain income and asset requirements.
-These requirements can be complex, and it is important to consult with a qualified elder law attorney to understand how they apply to your specific situation.
+These requirements can be complex, and it — worth paying attention to.
 Medicaid also has a five-year look-back period, meaning that any assets transferred within five years of applying for Medicaid may be subject to penalties.

 4. Research and Compare Nursing Homes